Sea urchin is a bizarre food that is loved by many. I and my family members tried it in one vacation.

 Magalawa Islands in Palauig, Zambales features tranquil ambiance, which represents the real definition of true nature.

 Though the place was filled with controversy because of ownership claims, the place is still recommended for families, especially those with children because of the calm and crystal-clear waters.
 Mang Mulo and Ate Bing, the caretakers, were quite accommodating and they serve the best foods ever.
 They will also try to have your request granted.

 I tried asking for some oysters.
 However, that time, harvesting them is not yet recommended.
 My brother then asked if they can get him some sea urchins… she said yes.

 Sea urchins are culinary delicacies around the world.
 There are a number of edible sea urchins, including those dreaded poisonous black ones with large and hard spines.

 The most common type of sea urchins that are eaten from around the world are those with stout body with small non-poisonous spines with colors black, white, purple, blown and many more.
-Their rows or eggs are the edible part which are found by cracking the brittle body.
+The edible part is called the roe or egg, which can be found by cracking the brittle shell.

 I asked another local how do they eat them, she said just as it is.
-Or, if you wanted to just put some vinegar and lime then you’re good to go.
+Or, if you wanted to just put some vinegar and lime then you are good to go.
 She added that the men in the place will just dive in the deeper waters of the place to get the sea urchins, prepare the gin bulag (most common gin) and the session starts.

 We also asked our hosts to grill the remaining sea urchin in our bucket.
 However, the taste is just the same.
 When we are about to go home, we just gave the remaining sea urchins to Ate Bing and her family.